michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 ## Themes

 Returning to themes, while they aren't necessary I highly recommend at least using one as a base, especially if you're not super savvy with styling.
+Themes can also bundle together some nice features on top of a custom look and feel, like search and archiving.

-To do so, copy the files from the minima repo to your repository.
+To use a theme as-is, see [this guide](https://jekyllrb.com/docs/themes/).
+Note that a gem-based theme may be incompatible with GitHub Pages.
+To build on a custom theme, copy the files from the theme's repo to your repository.
 To customize the styling, you need to write custom CSS/Sass.
 [This tutorial](https://jekyllrb.com/docs/step-by-step/07-assets/) should get you started.
 You should do your styling in the Sass files under \_sass.

-You can also use a theme as-is.
-See [here](https://jekyllrb.com/docs/themes/) for more details, and places to find themes.
-Note that a gem-based theme may be incompatible with GitHub Pages.
-Copying files directly into your repo doesn't have this limitation.

 ## Kramdown